KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Tutorial: How to do a tic-tac-toe in less than 15 minutes with the gaming SDK ?
 ===============================================================================

-If you have not read the :doc:`getting started<getting_started>` part yet, I invite you to do it now for the rest of this tutorial.
+If you have not read the :doc:`getting started<getting_started>` part yet, I invite you to read it before reading this one.

-This tutorial is divided into several steps, to help you to follow more simply.
+This tutorial is divided into several steps, to help you understanding it.

 Step 0: setup the executable and the window
 -------------------------------------------